Caring For Yourself During The COVID-19 Pandemic

 Take Care of Your Mental Health

 With all the uncertainty right now, it is easy to feel overwhelmed.
-It is extremely helpful to inculcate deep breathing as a habit to relieve any stress or unhappiness you may be feeling.
+It is very helpful to inculcate deep breathing as a habit to relieve any stress or unhappiness you may be feeling.
 This acts as mindfulness meditation to keep calm and stress-free.

 With work and school put to a halt, it is easy to get sucked into the digital world.
 Reduce the use of excessive social media and video-watching.
 Spend some time away from your phone - put it on airplane mode while watching a movie, or leave it in another room while you cook.

 There are many ways to upkeep your well-being and that of your loved ones during this trying time.
-Remember that like everything in life, this pandemic is only temporary and will pass.
+Remember that like everything in life, this pandemic is solely temporary and will pass.
 Take proactive measures to manage your state of mind during these times of uncertainty, and remember that help is always available.

 If you are feeling unwell, do visit your nearest health professional for a medical opinion and get the rest you need.
 We hope to overcome the battles of this pandemic soon and get back to the normal way of life.